 Clear writing starts with clear thinking:

-We'll explore two tools for increasing clarity:
+We'll explore two tools for accomplishing this:

 Anything that can be said can be said clearly.